Arjdroid/the-droid-blog/content/post/terminal-stylizing/index.md

 There is a great deal more choice in Terminal Emulators on the Linux platform, given that every Desktop Environment and or distribution has its own, I am just going to stick to the few that I know well.

 Firstly, GNOME Terminal, included by default with GNOME based distros such as Ubuntu, Pop!\_OS, and Fedora (and even on FreeBSD's GNOME) is a great choice.
-It is quite a simplistic Terminal Emulator with all the basics that you'd expect such as Tabs, Search and keybind assingments as well as good choice in colour changing.
+It is quite a simplistic Terminal Emulator with all the basics that you'd expect such as Tabs, Search and key bind assignments as well as good choice in colour changing.
 I would recommend checking out this project; https://gogh-co.github.io/Gogh/ which includes most of the same colour schemes as the other, macos-terminal-themes repository but also support a variety of Linux terminal emulators such as GNOME Terminal, Pantheon Terminal, Tilix or XFCE4 Terminal, and it also supports iTerm2 on macOS.

 Alacritty is also available on Linux (and FreeBSD) with much of the same features.
 I have my own alacritty.yml file on my Github repository; https://github.com/Arjdroid/Terminal-Custom-Configurator which has my preferred colour scheme and configurations although they probably may not be to your liking.
 I would suggest using the official [Alacritty documentation](https://github.com/alacritty/alacritty/blob/master/docs/features.md) and also their sample [alacritty.yml](https://github.com/alacritty/alacritty/blob/master/alacritty.yml) file which has a guide on how to edit it to your preferences.